ibidathoillah/candy-hub/CHANELOG.md

 - [added] Added "view" link on orders table
 - [fixed] Fixed issue where discounted line item was showing full line price on orders view
 - [improved] Improved logic to show phone number on an order
-- [added] Added handle on NavItem for catalogue manager so it can be listened to by plugins
+- [added] Added handle on NavItem for Manajer Katalog so it can be listened to by plugins

 #0.2.14